 Plants cost less people!
 Meat, fish and poultry is expensive, especially here in Hong Kong.
 A weekly fruit & veg delivery can be yours for as low as HKD 300.
 So if for no other reason, adopt Veganuary and seriously save some $$$ after the excess spending of the holidays.

 When you fill your body up with nothing but fruits, veggies and herbs, there’s no doubt you will feel better.
 Even die-hard carnivores know that meat and dairy cause inflammation and are much harder to digest so it’s hardly a stretch to consider how energized your body will feel that pure plants for a month.

 The industrial meat complex is a serious problem for Mother Earth.
 From toxic gases to wasted water to farmland that could be put to better use, being carnivorous in today’s globalist world has some truly negative environmental consequences.

 4. It’s easy

 Soups, salads, stir-fries and smoothies!
 Sure you can go crazy on the gourmet front if you want to but being vegan is actually a pretty easy way to eat.
 For us Hong Kongers who don’t have an oven, being vegan simplifies things.
 A good blender and a couple of stove top pots can sort out most vegan meals, not to mention that Hong Kong now has so many vegan-friendly restaurants and cafes.
-Download the free Green Queen iOS App to find the ones closest to you.
+Check out the Green Queen Guide’s Vegan Restaurants list to find the ones closest to you.

 5. It’s the year of plant protein